 You’re surrounded.
-The plaza of Paucartambo, a small town usually almost vacant, has quickly become a vortex of cultural expression and vibrant color…and you’re right in the middle of it.
-The smell of churros, fresh soups, and cordo de chicharron waft through the air, made even more tempting by the vendors beckoning you for a meal.
+The Plaza of Paucartambo, in a small town usually almost vacant, has quickly become a vortex of cultural expression and vibrant color…and you’re right in the middle of it.
+The smell of churros, fresh soups, and chicharron waft through the air, made even more tempting by the vendors beckoning you for a meal.

 Passing through decoratively paved streets, a clamor of drums and trumpets interrupts your wandering.
 You react accordingly, stepping aside and watching as a dozen square hats fill the streets, blocking your vision.
 Beneath them are woven masks of white.